Peterpiotr/siguren-documentation/docs/source/operation/recovery/backup-recovery-mode.rst

 Recovery mode is second part of Backup/Recovery operation.

-This mode starts operating the way shown on :numref:`Principle of Backup/Recovery operation`.
+This mode starts operating the way shown on `Principle of Backup/Recovery operation`.
+.. do not use these references anymore?

 After reset of MotoSuiveur® System, MS Controller checks for active Backup/Recovery mode request (:guilabel:`🔑 Backup/Recovery Off/On` is **ON**).
-If request is active 7–segment display shows |image041| :guilabel:`🟠 Backup/Recovery Mode` is iluminated and :doc:`automatic recovery engagement <../../operation/recovery/automatic-recovery-engagement>` start.
+If request is active 7–segment display shows |image041| :guilabel:`🟠 Backup/Recovery Mode` and :doc:`automatic recovery engagement <../../operation/recovery/automatic-recovery-engagement>` start.

 Completion of **ENGAGEMENT** is indicated by :guilabel:`🟢 Recovery Engaged` indication lamp.